+After cooking, press Add Time.

-After cooking, turn Dial to select Add Time feature.
-Maximum cooking time: P10 and P0 up to 30 minutes; other powers up to 1 hour 30 minutes.
+Add cooking time by pressing the Number pads.
+Maximum cooking time: Microwave: P10 or P0 up to 30 minutes; other powers up to 99 minutes and 99 seconds.

-Press Dial to start.
+Press Start.
 Time will be added.
 The time in the display window will count down.

-- This function is not available for Automatic function (such as Frozen Foods, Sensor Cook, Sensor Reheat, Popcorn, Coffee/ Milk and Turbo Defrost). - 2.
+- This function is not available for Automatic function (such as Frozen Foods, Sensor Cook (Reheat), Popcorn, Coffee/ Milk and Turbo Defrost). - 2.
 The Add Time function will be cancelled if you do not perform any operation for 1 minute after cooking. - 3.
 The Add Time function can be used after the 3-stage cooking. - 4.
 The power level is the same as the last stage.